monrealstarlingml/govconnect/intro.md

 * Reflect on your goal, do you believe your program will meet it?
 * Do you have automated metrics in place?
 * Do you have a plan for collecting qualitative metrics?
-* Do you believe that if all of these metrics are positive you will have met your goal?  or is there something else you should be measuring?
+* Do you believe that if all of these metrics are positive you will have met your goal?
+Or is there something else you should be measuring?
 (I don't know is an okay answer at this point.
 You typically need to run a few pilot sessions or scale to a sustainable community before you can finalize appropriate metrics.)

 *Pre-Launch Check*